 - Finish with the neck.
 Massage in vertical strokes from the collarbone towards your face in an upward direction.

-Facial massage stimulates the muscles and improves blood circulation.
+A facial massage stimulates the muscles and improves blood circulation.
 It boosts skin elasticity and firmness.
-Massaging feels relaxing and also allows better penetration of skin care treatments, improving skin hydration levels.
+There are many massaging techniques that have relaxing benefits and provide better penetration of skin care treatments and products, improving skin hydration levels.
 This makes your skin soft and supple.
 Massaging also promotes lymphatic drainage, minimizing puffiness and fluid retention.

 Step 4: Face Mask